teodorlu/zepi/README.md

 http://hylang.org/

-**Q: Why should I care about Zepi?**
+**Q: Why Zepi?**

-Because it's small enough to read from start to finish.
+Because I like maing my own tools, and a programming language is an interesting challenge!

 ## How to run zepi